Myers Briggs – HSP Overlay

-Go to this payment link: http://www.lifeworkshelp.com/pay.htm Click on the Teleclass link, and enter the amount due.
-You will then be sent information on how to take the on-line statistically valid and reliable Myers Briggs Assessment, and information on how to join the class via my Zoom account .
-You will have the option of showing up via video, or joining via sound only.
+Once payment is received, you will be sent information on how to take the on-line statistically valid and reliable Myers Briggs Assessment via my account with Consulting Psychological Press, as well as information on how to join the class via my Zoom account .
+With Zoom, you have the option of showing up via video, or joining via sound only.

-Cost: $170 which includes the extensive handout package and the 3 – 3.5 hour group consultation time.
-If you are a past participant of a HSP Gathering Retreat, take 10% off = $153 … 🙂 And just so you know, $23 of this amount goes to Consulting Psychological Press… You are basically receiving 3 hours of important self-identity information ~ which is not therapy, but has been very therapeutic for many for much less than any coaching or therapy sessions you might be paying for.
+Cost: $200 which includes the extensive handout package and the 3 – 3.5 hour group consultation time.
+If you are a past participant of a HSP Gathering Retreat, OR have registered and paid for one of the 2018 HSP Gathering Retreats, take 10% off = $180 … 🙂 And just so you know, $23 of this amount goes to Consulting Psychological Press…

 How the HSP-Myers Briggs Teleclass works:

-You will need to register make payment no later than January 18, 2018 at 5:00 pm Mountain time.
+You will need to register make payment no later than May 24, 2018 at 5:00 pm Mountain time.
+(Please keep in mind the last class sold out quickly.)
 Once payment is received you will be directed to my on-line account with Consulting Psychological Press where you will then take the statistically valid and reliable 93 question Myers Briggs Type Assessment.
-This must be completed no later than January 18, 2018 at 5:00 pm Mountain time.
+This must be completed no later than Thursday, May 24, 2018 at 5:00 pm Mountain time.

 One of the main goals of the HSP_Myers Briggs class is for you to leave with a solid understanding of your type.
 However, in certain instances, a personal consultation may be needed in order to clarify confusion surrounding your authentic type.
 In this case, additional charges would apply.